Constitutional Court Procedure Act

 (General Rules on Vote Threshold for Admissibility)

-Any inadmissible or manifestly unfounded petition shall be dismissed by a ruling of the Constitutional Court.
+Any inadmissible or manifestly unfounded petition shall be dismissed by an order of the Constitutional Court.

-Except otherwise provided in this Act, the ruling that grants admission to a petition requires the consent of a majority of the Justices who have taken part in the proceedings with a quorum of two-thirds of the total number of the incumbent Justices of the Constitutional Court taking part in the proceedings.
-Failing the required majority, the petition shall be dismissed by a ruling.
+Except otherwise provided in this Act, an order that grants admission to a petition requires the consent of a majority of the Justices who have taken part in the proceedings with a quorum of two-thirds of the total number of the incumbent Justices of the Constitutional Court taking part in the proceedings.
+Failing the required majority, the petition shall be dismissed by an order.

-A dismissal ruling must give reasons and indicate the names of Justices taking part in the rendering of the ruling and their concurring or dissenting opinions where applicable.
+A dismissal order must give reasons and indicate the names of Justices taking part in the rendering of the order and their concurring or dissenting opinions where applicable.

 Article 33